MiamiOH-CSE274/Portfolio/README.md

 Although statistically unlikely to occur, the worse case runtimes of a hash table for these functions is O(n).
 The average runtimes of binary search trees for find(), add(), and remove() are O(log n).
 This is because each level of the tree has twice as many nodes as the previous, so the 4th level has 2^(4) times more nodes than the root(The level being defined how many connectors there are between the root and the last ancestor).
 When searching for node in a binary search tree, the function only needs to traverse one level at a time to find the node its looking for, thus the runtime is proportional to log n (with base 2).
 In the worst case scenario these functions will run in o(n) time, which when there is an unbalanced tree.
-One instance in which this could occur when every item added is greater than the last.
+One instance in which this could occur is when every item added is greater than the last.

-* Adjacency List vs. Adjacency Matrix
+* Adjacency List vs. Adjacency Matrix (Answer paraphrased from http://www.brpreiss.com/books/opus5/html/page547.html)

-In an adjacency list, finding all edges printing them take minimum of O(n) operational time a maximum of O(n+e), where e is the number of edges.
+In an adjacency list, finding all edges printing them takes a minimum of O(n) operational time and a maximum of O(n+e), where e is the number of edges.
 This is because you must cycle through all the nodes and when encountering a new edge, print it out.
 If you find an edge between 1 and 2 in node1's edgelist, the same edge exists in node2's edgelist.
 It is important to make sure you do not print that node twice when examining node2.
 For an adjacency matrix, finding all edges takes O(n^2) time because there is a X vertex containing n nodes and a Y vertex containing n nodes.
 Together, these make n^2 vertices.
 To find all edges,